Select City

 What Is The Cost Of Neovascular Glaucoma Surgery In India?

 Neovascular glaucoma is a serious condition where new, abnormal blood vessels begin to grow on the iris, the coloured part of your eye.
 It’s a type of secondary glaucoma that can result in vision loss if not treated properly.
-Several factors can influence the cost of neovascular glaucoma surgery in India:
+Several factors can influence the cost of glaucoma surgery in India:

 • Type of Surgery: There are different types of neovascular glaucoma procedures such as trabeculectomy, glaucoma drainage implant, and cyclophotocoagulation.
 Each has its own specific surgical techniques and costs.